Zero6992/chatGPT-discord-bot/README.md

 * You can set it up by modifying the content in `starting-prompt.txt`
 * All the text in the file will be fired as a prompt to the bot
 * Get the first message from ChatGPT in your discord channel!
+* Requires Discord client to be in developer mode. https://turbofuture.com/internet/Discord-Channel-ID

    1. Right-click the channel you want to recieve the message, `Copy  ID`